BottosWorld/stocks/README.md

 If you're like me and don't know every companies' stock symbol/ticker, you can enter 'ticker' when you start to retrieve a list of all the companies and their symbols that are on the US stock exchanges.

+You can also find out what a company is trading at on the market by entering 'quote' and the appropriate stock symbol/ticker.

-Stay tuned for more functionality in the near future incorporating company news, share prices, analysts reccomendations, and more!
+Stay tuned for more functionality in the near future incorporating company news, analysts reccomendations, and more!

 ## Installation